constellation-cards/website/src/pages/quotes.md

 “You have enemies?
 Good.
 That means you’ve stood up for something, sometime in your life.”
 Winston Churchill

-“The more you sweat in training, the less you bleed in combat” Richard Marcinko

 “On the day of victory no fatigue is felt”
 German Proverb